iAmMe27/WoD/CommonIssues.md

 If you have ensured all of the above is right, try lowering settings in BethINI, [following this guide in the modifications channel on the Discord.](https://discord.com/channels/719714673431150627/1095988679463424000/1096709202052915250)

+## Gameplay Issues

+### Controls

+### VATS doesn't work
+We don't use VATS, we use VAFS - consider it like bullet time.
+If it won't trigger, set the VATS keybind in the Settings menu to something else.

 ---